luckyswims/meal-planning-api/README.md

 # Meal Planning API

 ## Technologies Used
--Ruby
+- Ruby
--Ruby on Rails
+- Ruby on Rails
--Curl
+- Curl

 ## About
 This API was develped for a project during my Software Engineering Immersive at